How Does An RV Refrigerator Work?

 Absorption fridges are perfect for RVers since they can be run with either gas or an electric heating element.
 They also require no moving parts (except for the liquid inside).

-Basically, there is a system of pipes behind your RV fridge, these pipes are usually filled with ammonia and water but in some special cases, they can also be filled with helium.
+There’s a system of pipes behind your RV fridge, these pipes are usually filled with ammonia and water but in some special cases, they can also be filled with helium.

 The heat source boils the ammonia and water solution causing the ammonia to evaporate and flow into a condenser that is also filled with hydrogen gas.